GT-rc/hello-world/README.md

 # hello-world
-My first repository!
+This is a repository.
-Test edit number 1!
+Test edit number 1! \n
+Something exciting... woo!